uma-email/poc/README.md

 9. The RS validates the RPT, it is valid, the RS allow access the protected 'RS API' resource.

 ### Generic

+This is a generic diagram missing some UMA features.

 ![Sequence Diagram - generic](./images/correlated-authz-generic.png)